TrusT28/sky-movies-api/README.md

 Home assignment for Sky

 TODO:
-- auth for endpoints
-- use userId based on auth, not on request
 - create dockerfile
 - write readme
   - examples of API usage
   - explain rating
 - write tests
-- DELETE functionality
 - Docker compose